Zhuwaki/Zhuwaki/README.md

 Hello 👋

-Delighted to have you on my blog !
+Delighted to have you here !

-I enjoying thinking about technology and urbanisation.
-Often, I come here to condense my urban experiences.
+I am an Engineer and Creative Designer working with urban technology

 I am currently working with GoMetro deploying transport technology solutions and using data to design cool stuff helping cities solve complex urban transport problems.